googlecreativelab/aiexperiments-bird-sounds/README.md

 In terminal, run webpack-dev-server to run on localhost:8080 or webpack -p to build.

-## Contributors

-Built by [Kyle McDonald](https://github.com/kylemcdonald), [Manny Tan](https://github.com/mannytan), [Yotam Mann](https://github.com/tambien), and friends at [Google Creative Lab](https://github.com/googlecreativelab/).
-Thanks to [Cornell Lab of Ornithology](http://www.birds.cornell.edu/Page.aspx?pid=1478) for their support.
-[The Essential Set for North America](http://macaulaylibrary.org/guide/audio/essential-set-for-north-america) sounds are provided by the Macaulay Library.
-The open-source code is available [here](https://github.com/googlecreativelab/).
-Check out more at [A.I.
-Experiments](https://aiexperiments.withgoogle.com/).

-Check out more at [A.I.
-Experiments](https://aiexperiments.withgoogle.com/).

 ## Note
 Third party directories may have different (non-Apache 2.0) licenses.